desihub/desiutil/doc/desiInstall.rst

 The ``-p`` option can be specified multiple times, though in practice, it only matters to the product actually being installed.

+.. [#] In this document, "branch" refers to anything that is not a tagged version.
+   This could include default branches such as "trunk" in Subversion repositories, or any default branch in a git repository.

 Product Existence
 -----------------